See below for answers to frequently asked financial aid questions.

 The Student Financial Services office is available throughout the academic year and over the summer to help students and parents complete loan applications.
-The university will offer several one day orientation sessions (called Muskie Preview) in June.
+The university will offer several one day orientation sessions (called Muskie Preview).
 Students and parents can pick one day to attend.
-While at Muskie Preview students will register for classes, have their student ID picture taken, and select dorm room preferences.
+During Muskie Preview students will register for classes, have their student ID picture taken, and select dorm room preferences.
 Parents will attend sessions provided by Muskingum staff that will go over academics, student life, and student accounts.
 The financial aid office will provide help with loan selection and application.

 When do I have to have my payment options finalized?

 Students will receive their billing statement in July.
-Parents and students must have their payment arrangements finalized in August as the first semesters payment is due August 15th.
-If a student or parent is taking a loan to cover the Responsible to Payamount half of the loan amount will be disbursed for the fall and half of the loan amount will be disbursed for the spring.
+Parents and students must have their payment arrangements finalized in August as payment for fall semester is due August 15th.
+If a student or parent is taking a loan to cover the Responsible to Pay amount, half of the loan amount will be disbursed for the fall and half of the loan amount will be disbursed for the spring.
 Students and parents who are taking loans to cover their balance can mark on the billing statement that they have been approved for a loan to cover the balance then send the billing statement back to Muskingum.
 Additional FAQ’s about your billing statement are posted on our Business (Billing) Office website.

 If I find a job on campus when and how do I get paid?

 Students are responsible for finding a job on campus.
 Students who were awarded work study eligibility as part of their aid package will have first priority when applying for campus jobs.
-A list of available job openings will be available in the Student Financial Services office during the first week of class.
 Students are generally paid minimum wage and work under 10 hours a week.
-Payday is once a month and wages will be paid to students through a debit card system.
+Payday is once a month and wages will be paid to students through the payment method they have on file with the Business Office.
 Students who are working for the first time on campus will need to provide a copy of their birth certificate, social security card, or passport, and a copy of their school ID or driver’s license before they can work and be paid.
 For more information on student jobs please visit our Employment section.